ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/forum_update.rst

 system/expressionengine/modules/

-Note: You will replace the existing forum folder with the new one, ending up with this:
+You will replace the existing forum folder with the new one, ending up with this:

 system/expressionengine/modules/forum/